-8 Administration and Probate Act (NT) Section 110A.
+10 Administration and Probate Act (NT) Section 110A.

-In order to make an application for a grant of letters of administration, an advertisement has to be placed in a newspaper advertising the application.
-Then the following documents must be filed with the Supreme Court:
+In order to make an application for a grant of letters of administrationyou must electronically file a Notice of intended application for publication on the Court's website.
+Once two weeks have elapsed from the date of publishing the notice the following documents must be filed with the Supreme Court:

-- 1. Application for Letters of Administration; - 2.
-Affidavit in support of the application sworn by the person applying for Letters of Administration; - 3.
-Affidavit of publication and searches; - 4.
-Affidavit of assets and liabilities; - 5.
-Oath of office (if applicable); - 6.
-Affidavit of death; - 7.
-Consents of people entitled to apply for a grant of administration; - 8.
-Draft Grant of Letters of Administration;
+- 1. Application for Letters of Administration;

+- 2. Affidavit of applicant;

+- 3. Affidavit of identity;

+- 4. Affidavit of assets and liabilities;

+- 5. Affidavit of publication and search;

+- 6. Oath of office (if applicable);

+- 7. Affidavit of witness to consent and consent to administration; and

+- 8. Letters of Administration.

-There are templates for some of these documents available in the "Probate Kit" on the website of the Northern Territory Supreme Court.
+There are templates for some of these documents available in the Wills & Probate section of the website of the Northern Territory Supreme Court.
 In addition, as mentioned above, for small estates, the Registrar will provide assistance.
 However, in most cases the help of a solicitor in the Northern Territory may be necessary to prepare these documents.
 The process of preparing all the necessary documents for filing with the Supreme Court, applying to the Supreme Court and satisfying any requisitions from the Supreme Court may take some time.